 - The other measurement is your abdomen when your muscles are fully relaxed.

 These numbers will not lie and will tell you accurately how your weight loss journey is going.

 I don’t like using scales because water loss (or water retention) messes with the number.
 Also, gaining muscle will make it seem like you’ve lost less fat than you actually have.
 Muscle is highly beneficial (and much harder to create) than most people realize.
 Muscle burns calories even while you are at rest.

 Jumpstart Your Weight Loss Journey with Higher-Intensity Resistance Training

 Sometimes a person’s metabolism plateaus.

-Does it seem as though your metabolism has stopped responding to your own nutrition and exercise interventions?
+Does it seem like your metabolism has stopped responding to your nutrition and exercise interventions?